LaravelDaily/Booking-Com-Simulation-Laravel/course/04-property-geo-search.md

 }
 ```

-**Notice**: for now, let's return all the results without pagination and ordering, we will improve those in the future lessons.
+**Notice**: for now, let's return all the results without pagination and ordering, we will improve those in future lessons.

-Here's how the result looks like in Postman:
+Here's what the result looks like in Postman:

 ![](images/property-search-city.png)